 The tomb is made of red sandstone and is surrounded by beautiful gardens and water channels.
 The complex also features several other important structures, including a mosque, a bath, and several other tombs.

-Of all the Mughal tombs and monuments in Delhi, Humayun’s Tomb was my favourite.
+Of all the Mughal tombs and monuments in Delhi, Humayun’s Tomb was my favorite.
 It’s grandeur was beyond anything I saw and I heard a tour guide say that it was this monument that inspired Shah Jahan to built Taj Mahal in Agra.

 Humayun’s Tomb Visiting Time and Entry Fee